Facebook is a wonderful source for finding new recipes these days.

 This was the easiest recipe for bread I think I've ever made.
 It's right up there with my Homemade French Bread which only takes an hour and yields three loaves of bread.

 I love that this bread is super crunchy on the outside and chewy on the inside, just like sourdough but doesn't have the sourdough taste, which some people (hubby) don't like.

 In a bowl stir the flour, salt, and yeast together.

 Add water and stir until combined.
 The dough with be really shaggy.

 Cover with plastic wrap and set at room temperature for 8 - 24 hours.
 I made this at 8 am and waited about 9 hours and it was perfect.

 Turn the dough out onto a well floured piece of parchment paper and form into a ball or log, depending on the shape you want.
 Let rest for 30 minutes.

-While you're waiting for the dough to rest preheat the oven with the baking dish you are going to use inside the oven.
+While you're waiting for the dough to rest preheat the oven to 450 degrees with the baking dish you are going to use inside the oven.
 I use my Le Creuset Dutch oven and lid.

 Cut an X in the top of the loaf using a very sharp knife or razor.

 Place the dough into the HOT pan, carefully, and place the lid on top.